-Berlin is the most visited city in Germany, with over 130 million visitors each year.
+Berlin is the most visited city in Germany, with over 130 million visitors annually.
 Cologne is one of Germany’s oldest cities, as well as home to a large student population.
 Explore your CBS campus in Cologne and take English language lessons at a CBS campus in Cologne.

 Munich, Frankfurt, Main, and Frankfurt am Main are other well-known European city centers.
 The University of Cologne, one of Germany’s most prominent institutions of higher learning, offers evening English lessons and nighttime language courses.

 Germany is known for its rich culture.
-From the arts to the food, Germany has something for everyone.
-The country has a long history of renowned musicians, most famous german authors, painters, and sculptors.
+Germany has options for various interests, from the arts to food.
+The country has a long history of renowned musicians, most famous German authors, painters, and sculptors.
 And the food is delicious!
 Germans are known for their love of meaty dishes and hearty soups.

 Germans are warm and welcoming, and good manners and etiquette are everything to the Germans.
-Don’t be fazed by the directness of German conversation – they just don’t want to waste your time with unnecessary chin-wagging.
-This is probably just as well as, this occasionally loud and aggressive-sounding language has some very long words!
+Don’t be fazed by the directness of German conversation – they don’t want to waste your time with unnecessary chin-wagging.
+This is probably along with this occasionally loud and aggressive-sounding language with some very long words!

 Lederhosen, are very real and are actually considered a traditional dress, their roots in ancient Bavarian wedding ceremonies.
 Germans are also known for their love of dogs!